Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • There are some differences between the Windows and macOS clients (for example, windows limits the private key encryption option).

-Carbonite is a lightweight and reliable program that doesn’t require a lot of resources to run Microsoft Office 365 backups.
+Carbonite is a lightweight and reliable program that doesn’t require many resources to run Microsoft Office 365 backups.
 Most users appreciate its granular restoration feature, the real-time restoration speed, and the comprehensive protection of the entire Office 365 suite.

 rubrik backup and recovery landing page

-Rubrik Polaris is a SaaS-based backup platform that offers instant data recovery for O365 applications for hybrid cloud enterprises, combined with granular restoration capabilities and extensive search tools.
-Extensive centralized data management for administrators is also included in the package, as well as one more feature – Polaris Radar.
-Radar is a machine learning system that looks for suspicious activity inside of the entire client’s system, capable of detecting and preventing various threats before they can actually damage the data.
+Rubrik Polaris is a SaaS-based backup platform offering instant data recovery for O365 applications for hybrid cloud enterprises, with granular restoration capabilities and extensive search tools.
+Comprehensive centralized data management for administrators is also included in the package, as well as one more feature – Polaris Radar.
+Radar is a machine learning system that looks for suspicious activity inside the entire client’s system, capable of detecting and preventing various threats before they can damage the data.

 Rubrik Office 365 Backup and Recovery Features and Benefits: